codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 Explore the power of GitOps Products for Argo CD applications.

-A Product unifies individual Argo CD applications that share a common element between them.
+A Product unifies individual Argo CD applications that are interrelated to provide a .
 Consider your payment applications organized  by Environments that correspond to the regions they are deployed in.
 With Products, Codefresh allows you to group and track them as a cohesive entity as they move through different Environments.